I’m a Research Engineer at DeepMind Paris.

 I did my BSc in Computer Science at the University of Manchester, UK.
 Then I completed an MPhil in Advanced Computer Science at the University of Cambridge.

-My research interests span reinforcement learning, representation learning, multi-agent social learning, AI for social good, and language evolution.
+My research interests span LLMs, reinforcement learning, representation learning, multi-agent social learning, AI for social good, AI Governance, and language evolution.

 Abstract: Cultural transmission is the domain-general social skill that allows agents to acquire and use information from each other in real-time with high fidelity and recall.
-In humans, it is the inheritance process that powers cumulative cultural evolution, expanding our skills, tools and knowledge across generations.
-We provide a method for generating zero-shot, high recall cultural transmission in artificially intelligent agents.
-Our agents succeed at real-time cultural transmission from humans in novel contexts without using any pre-collected human data.
+It can be thought of as the process that perpetuates fit variants in cultural evolution.
+In humans, cultural evolution has led to the accumulation and refinement of skills, tools and knowledge across generations.
+We provide a method for generating cultural transmission in artificially intelligent agents, in the form of few-shot imitation.
+Our agents succeed at real-time imitation of a human in novel contexts without using any pre-collected human data.
 We identify a surprisingly simple set of ingredients sufficient for generating cultural transmission and develop an evaluation methodology for rigorously assessing it.
-This paves the way for cultural evolution as an algorithm for developing artificial general intelligence.
+This paves the way for cultural evolution to play an algorithmic role in the development of artificial general intelligence.

 Abstract: Exploration remains a central challenge for reinforcement learning (RL).
 Virtually all existing methods share the feature of a monolithic behaviour policy that changes only gradually (at best).
 In contrast, the exploratory behaviours of animals and humans exhibit a rich diversity, namely including forms of switching between modes.
 We present an initial study of mode-switching, non-monolithic exploration for RL.
 We investigate different modes to switch between, at what timescales it makes sense to switch, and what signals make for good switching triggers.
 We also propose practical algorithmic components that make the switching mechanism adaptive and robust, which enables flexibility without an accompanying hyper-parameter-tuning burden.